TN-Holdings-LLC/psf-zero/README.md

 >
 > **A separate, independent tool avoids the cliff on every case tested -- this is not a setting inside Qiskit.** A bare call to `rustworkx.vf2_mapping(..., id_order=True)` -- the public library, called directly, with none of Qiskit's own code involved -- finds a valid layout for **26/26** of the previously-failing saturated configurations, every one in under 0.0001 seconds.
 Qiskit's own implementation has no `id_order` parameter or equivalent switch; this is a comparison between two different pieces of software that happen to share some underlying graph data structures, not a flag Qiskit itself could flip.
 >
+> **The cliff is not specific to calling Qiskit directly -- it is reachable through PennyLane's own device layer too, and PSF-Zero avoids it there as well.** `pennylane-qiskit` passes `optimization_level` and `seed_transpiler` straight through to Qiskit's own `transpile()`; on the identical saturated 6x7 instance, compiling through a PennyLane QNode took 6.68-7.21s (matching direct Qiskit calls) against a Qiskit-independent PennyLane module (`benchmarks/psf_pennylane.py`) at 4.6-5.8ms -- roughly 1,200-1,450x, with results checked for exact agreement (to machine precision, at a small scale where both routes can execute exactly) (spare-qubit-cliff Addenda 127-132).
+Confirmed on two Qiskit lines `pennylane-qiskit` can resolve to: an old one (1.2.4) with a different, seed-dependent failure pattern, and the current one (2.3.0), which shows the same cliff shape as the version used throughout this README (2.5.2).
+>
 > **PSF-Zero's own `smart_vf2_layout` also succeeds on all 26/26 -- but a controlled comparison found this is fully explained by that same bare `id_order=True` call, not by PSF-Zero's own multi-stage ordering-diversity strategy.** The bare call matches PSF-Zero's own success rate exactly while running 100-600x faster; PSF-Zero's own additional machinery (BFS-based relabeling, multiple starting orderings, a two-stage fallback) added no benefit on this dataset and is, on this evidence, worth simplifying.
 Generalization beyond this specific grid size and circuit family is untested -- PSF-Zero's own prior diagnostics found this same ordering strategy fails on other physical topologies (`brick`).
 The complete record -- pre-registrations, the isomorphic-pair puzzle that preceded this finding, the corrected attribution, and what remains open -- is in `docs/findings/spare-qubit-cliff-combined.md` Parts 5-6 (Addenda 51-107), particularly Addenda 83-95 for the fixes themselves and Addenda 101-103 for their end-to-end and correctness verification.